 Here's a simplified list of Cuban entry requirements:

-- Valid Passport—valid for at least 6 months from arrival in Cuba with 2 blank pages
+- Valid Passport—valid for at least 6 months after your entry into Cuba.

 CUBAN TOURIST CARD or TRAVEL VISA